 If you love an apple dessert, have a look at our apple crumble tart.
 It's made with condensed milk, stewed apples and desiccated coconut for a great twist on traditional apple pie.

-To freeze, ensure the cake has cooled completely, wrap it tightly in plastic wrap or foil and place it in an airtight container or freezer bag, label it with the date and freeze for up to 2-3 months.
-Thaw in the fridge or at room temperature before serving.
+Freezer: Once completely cool, wrap tightly in plastic wrap or foil, then place in an airtight container or freezer bag.
+Freeze for up to 3 months.
+Defrost in the fridge or at room temperature.

 Recipe